 For more information, see our post Construction Helmet Color Code.

-Some hard hats are hi-viz, meaning they include colors and components that made the hard hat stand out visually.
+Some construction helmets are hi-viz, meaning they include colors and components that made the hard hat stand out visually.
 This includes reflective tape and special fade-proof colors.
-Hi-viz hard hats are ideal for road workers and those near cranes and heavy equipment to make sure they do not go unspotted.

-There are multiple brands of construction helmets available to purchase, including those by:
+There are multiple brands of construction helmets available, including:

 - Ability One